Dear Bankruptcy Adviser,

 The court and state legislatures do not want people with a bunch of assets taking those assets out of their name simply to get rid of the bad debt and keep the valuable asset.
 That is not reasonable.
 If you live in a state that does not allow you to protect many items, you must legally, reasonably and responsibly plan for a bankruptcy filing.
 There are legal ways to protect assets, but transferring them out of your name on the eve of filing bankruptcy is not one of them.

 The creditor will look at your account after you file.
 Large cash advances could be viewed as fraudulent activity and could mean you would have to pay back some or all of that debt after your case has been filed.
 Usually you don't pay back the full balance, just some, or all, of the cash advance you took prior to filing.

 Payments to family

 Mom and your favorite uncle Charlie are considered creditors.
-However, just because you feel it is important to pay them, it does not mean the court considers their debt to be any different than that of any other creditor.
+However, just because you feel it is important to pay them does not mean the court considers their debt to be any different from that of any other creditor.